Simplifying the Kubernetes CI/CD Pipeline

 TL;DR: Setting up your CI/CD for Kubernetes is challenging.
 But Devtron simplifies the whole process to just minutes in a low/ no-code approach by abstracting out all the domain complexities.

-a year ago • 8 min read
+2 years ago • 9 min read

 By Abhinav Dubey, Anurag,

 Setting up CI/CD pipelines for Kubernetes can be complex.
-Post setup, managing the CI/CD can become quite challenging when your team and infrastructure grows quickly.
+Post setup, managing the CI/CD can become quite challenging when your team and infrastructure grow quickly.
 An efficient and fully automated CI/CD plays an important role in ensuring you ship your features faster.
 By leveraging CI/CD, you can guarantee that the application teams ship new features faster while ensuring best practices for the code base.

 In this micro-blog, we will see how easily one can create and manage the CI/CD pipelines with Devtron, but before doing that let's do a quick refresher on CI/CD.

-What is CI/CD?
+What is the CI/CD Pipeline?

 CI stands for “Continuous integration”, which is the stage where we build, validate, and test the code changes pushed by developers.
-It is where you run all your test cases i.e, unit and integration tests.
+It is where you run all your test cases i.e., unit and integration tests.
 After we have validated and tested the codebase, we can build the software artifacts in this step for e.g, we can build a container image (often a Docker image), or it can be a binary executable.

 CD stands for “Continuous delivery” (often also called “continuous deployment), which is when you use automation to push your software artifacts to the production/staging environment.
 In this context, after building a container image and pushing it to the container registry, we deploy the same image in the Kubernetes cluster with the help of Devtron.
 Devtron is one of many CD tools (available as open source or paid version) that DevOps professionals deploy to automate the software development and delivery lifecycle.